The 84th General Convention in Scottsdale, Arizona

 Alumni Club Delegate

-(One voting delegate per alumni club
+(One voting delegate per alumni club)

 Alumni clubs must be certified prior to the Convention to become eligible for a vote.
-Please complete this form to certify your club.

 • No expenses are covered by the Fraternity for an alumni club delegate to the Convention.